What Is a Contingent Beneficiary?

 If your children are minors at the time of your death, their share of the death benefit will be managed by a legal guardian until they reach the adult age of 18 or 21, depending on the state you live in.

-Three Things to Know about Designating Contingent Beneficiaries
+Three Tips for Designating Contingent Beneficiaries

 Review the List of Beneficiaries